Clemapfel/Mousetrap.jl/docs/src/01_manual/05_event_handling.md

 We recognize signal `motion` from `MotionEventController`.
 It behaves [exactly the same](#cursor-motion-motioneventcontroller), where `x` and `y` are the cursor position, in widget space.

-The three other signals are used to react to the physical distance between the stylus and touchpad. `stylus_down` is emitted when the pen's tip makes contact with the touchpad, `stylus_up` is emitted when this contact is broken, `proximity` is emitted when the stylus about to touch the touchpad, or just left the touchpad.
+The three other signals are used to react to the physical distance between the stylus and touchpad. `stylus_down` is emitted when the pen's tip makes contact with the touchpad, `stylus_up` is emitted when this contact is broken, `proximity` is emitted when the stylus is about to touch the touchpad, or just left the touchpad.

 ```julia
 function on_stylus_up(self::StylusEventController, x::AbstractFloat, y::AbstractFloat)